ColumbusDevelop/D287-Java-Frameworks/README.md

 	Lines: #86 to #87

+	Added purchase button for products

 	<a th:href="@{/buyproduct(productID=${tempProduct.id})}" class="btn btn-primary btn-sm mb-3"
                    onclick="if(!(confirm('Are you sure you want to purchase this product?')))return false">Buy Now</a>

 	ADDED - confirmationbuyproduct.html

+	Added error or success redirects for product purchasing

 	<!DOCTYPE html>
 	<html lang="en">